Summer Program for International Research Internship and Training (SPIRIT)

 SPIRIT SCHOLARSHIP AWARD

-Since SPIRIT is a scholarship program, we have standards in place to ensure the careful selection of meritorious students based on their track record in the College.
+Because SPIRIT is a scholarship program, we have standards in place to ensure the careful selection of meritorious students based on their track record in the College.
 The scholarship award criteria include the following - but are not limited to - academic standing, research experience, volunteering and leadership activities, service to the college, and financial need.
 However, it is important to note that the scholarship awards availability is limited and steps are taken to ensure that the scholarship award process is fair.
 Additional important points about the SPIRIT scholarship award:

 1. You do not have to apply separately for the scholarship award.